-Complete the following steps to perform static migration for virtual machines that are associated with VMM Agent for GSX or VMM Agent for Virtual Server:
+Complete the following steps to perform static migration for virtual machines that are associated with GSX or Virtual Server hosts:

-- 1. A volume should be mounted only at one mount point on the source host.
-A volume mounted at multiple mount points is not supported. - 2.
-Make sure that the volume that contains the virtual machine to be migrated does not contain non-virtual machine-related files.
-Everything in the volume will be inaccessible as soon as it is dismounted. - 3.
-When migrating multiple virtual machines on one volume, the migration operation succeeds only when all virtual machines on the same volume are successfully migrated.
-The operation fails when any of the virtual machines on the same volume fail to be migrated.
-In that case, all virtual machines on the volume are registered back to the source host. - 1.
-Create a volume on the SAN whose size is big enough to hold the virtual machine. - 2.
-Mount the volume at the source host. - 3.
+1. Create a volume on the SAN whose size is big enough to hold the virtual machine.

+- 2. Mount the volume at the source host. - 3.
 Make sure that the destination host can access the volume as initialized or formatted.
 If not, the destination host may need to be restarted.
 However, do not mount the volume at the destination host. - 4.
 Create a virtual machine on the source host and put it on this volume. - 5.
 Use VMM to create migration tasks for the virtual machine.
-For more information, see "Creating migration tasks" on page 67.